jleavitt-git/DB2-Project2/Readme.txt

 Section 1:

-    1. Place data txt files in the resources folder at the top level directory
+    1. Place data txt files in a folder named 'resources' at the top level directory
     2. Compile the j ava files in the src/ directory (I used IntelliJ IDEA to this automatically)
     3. Run Main.java
     4. input 'exit' to quit the program